zxckv/unity-games-development/README.md

 # Unity Games Development
-Game development university coursework repository.

-## Overview
-A first-person zombie wave shooter, inspired by games such as *Left 4 Dead*, *Sker Ritual* and many from the *Call of Duty* franchise.
-Featuring multiple internal progression systems and in-game objectives, built around proving diverse gameplay experiences with every new attempt by the player to beat the game.
+A first-person wave shooter with minor horror elements featuring several paths of in-game progression, working together with an intertwined economy and upgrade system, all taking place over multiple maps constructed to each be thematically distinct.
+Inspired by games such as *Left 4 Dead*, *Sker Ritual* and *Call of Duty: Zombies*.

-## Maps
-[NUMBER] maps are available, each offering unique experiences and challenges for the players while still maintaining the core foundations of what the game is.

-### Farm